About our drive for ethical workwear

 We believe in sustainable fashion

 At Alexandra, we’re constantly looking for new ways to reduce our garments’ impact on the environment.
 The primary way we’re doing this is by ensuring everything we make is of high quality and built to last.
-All of our own brand clothing comes with a two-year guarantee from the delivery date and is among the most durable workwear you’ll find anywhere in the UK.
+All of our own brand clothing is among the most durable workwear you’ll find anywhere in the UK.

 By making clothing that lasts, we decrease the amount of new clothing that needs to be made and reduce the strain on the planet.

 We’re making our products eco-friendly